 With tears in my eyes, I pulled down the door of the Budget rental truck, said goodbye to my apartment, and heard God say to me one more time, “Will you give up all I’ve given you to receive all I have for you?”

 At 26 years old, God was calling me to a Discipleship Training School.
 I had no idea what to expect other than God was getting ready to stretch me in a way I had never been stretched before.
 I sold most of my furniture, stored the rest of my belongings, and headed to YWAM Tyler.
 In faith, I stepped out trusting God, the author of my life, and believing I needed to expect the unexpected from this point on.

-The first seven weeks of DTS has been transformational.
-From finding new aspects of His beauty as I watch the sun rise and set over the lake, to weeping on the floor of the classroom in awe of His goodness, I am gaining more admiration for the Father.
+The first seven weeks of DTS were transformational.
+From finding new aspects of His beauty as I watch the sun rise and set over the lake, to weeping on the floor of the classroom in awe of His goodness, I gained more admiration for the Father.

 I wasn’t sure how well I would do living in community since I’m used to my solitude and own space.
 To my surprise, I found so many perks of living in community.
-My wardrobe has grown (hello sharing clothes!); when I’ve been sick all the students have been so attentive to my needs giving me medicine, rubbing my head, and helping where I slacked in work duty.
+My wardrobe grew (hello sharing clothes!); when I’ve been sick all the students have been so attentive to my needs, giving me medicine, rubbing my head, and helping where I slacked in work duty.

 Most importantly, there’s always someone to pray for you when they discern you’re having an “off” day.
 What I’ve loved most about community living, though, is meeting a diverse group of people.

 People from all over the globe attend DTS at YWAM Tyler.
 Learning their culture and hearing them pray in their language has touched my heart deeply.
 It's shown me there isn’t a single soul God doesn’t see, love, understand, and desire intimacy with.